PLAINFIELD BOARD OF ZONING APPEALS

 CALL TO ORDER

-Mr. Monnett: Call to order the Plainfield Board of Zoning Appeals for December 19, 2011.
-I will now ask our board secretary to have a roll call for a determination of a quorum.
+Mr. Monnett: I will now call to order the Plainfield Board of Zoning Appeals meeting for December 16, 2010.
+I will now ask our Board Secretary if you will please have a roll call for determination of a quorum.

 Mr. Carlucci: Ms. Duffer- here